AgenceBaltazare/vkrz/wp-content/plugins/profile-builder-pro/readme.txt

 == Changelog ==
+= 3.8.6 =
+* Fix: issue with EPAA emails edited from the back-end not applying when the message was sent

 = 3.8.5 =
 * Fix: Social Connect Google login.
 This requires you to add the Google Client Name on the Profile Builder -> Social Connect page
 * Fix: Disable WooCommerce auto login if Admin Approval is enabled